 In turn, Miranda learns from Cyd to stand for herself.

 The pair previously discussed sex rather candidly (very much Cyd’s influence).
 After the infamous soirée, they are chatting when Cyd crosses a line.
 Rather than let it go, Miranda takes the moment to explain herself and what could be perceived to be her asexuality (or at least an ambivalence towards sex).
-I’ll delve deeper into this scene next week (sequence analysis upcoming!), but for now it suffices to say that Miranda defends herself with an assured-ness we hadn’t seen before Cyd arrived.
+I’ll delve deeper into this scene in a few weeks (sequence analysis upcoming!), but for now it suffices to say that Miranda defends herself with an assured-ness we hadn’t seen before Cyd arrived.

 Ultimately, Princess Cyd is about dealing with trauma through interpersonal connection.
 Thankfully, the film manages, most of the time, to focus on recovery instead of trauma itself; while aspects of the set-up may seem heavy, the result is refreshingly light, softly spoken, ethereal even.
 In finding each other, the characters find joy to bring back to their own lives.
 In a smaller way, so do we.